ProboCI/probo-docs/docs/plugins/lamp-plugin.md

 {% option_list %}
 {% option %}
 ### `apacheMods` {array}
-An array of apache modules to enable (should be installed via installPackages if needed).
+An array of Apache modules to enable (should be installed via [`installPackages`](#installpackages-array) if needed).
 {% endoption %}

 {% option %}
 ### `restartApache` {boolean}
 Whether to restart Apache.
-If phpIniOptions, phpConstants, phpMods, or apacheMods are set, Apache will be restarted automatically, so you probably won't need to use this.
+If `phpIniOptions`, `phpConstants`, `phpMods`, or `apacheMods` are set, Apache will be restarted automatically, so you probably won't need to use this.
+{% details Example %}
+  {% highlight yaml%}
+  steps:
+    - name: Restart Apache
+      plugin: LAMPApp
+      restartApache: true
+  {% endhighlight %}
+{% enddetails %}
 {% endoption %}
 {% endoption_list %}